MohammadRokib/Private-Blockchain-101/Readme.md

 ```
 <br>

 Now, what should I do if I want to mine with the second account.
-If there is only one account or if just the first account is being used for mining then the above mentioned process will do the job.
+If there is only one account or if just the first account is being used for mining then the above mentioned process will do the job.<br>

 But if I want to switch between accounts for mining first the account I want to mine from have to be unlocked with the ```personal.unlockAccount("public_key_of_the_account")``` command.
 Then to change the mining account type this command with the public key of the desired account
 ```
 miner.setEtherbase("0xf3a082396bec4243f6cb8bac5c3ffedaf7466c04")
 ```